evanpeck/evanpeck.github.io/_pages/about.md

 ### Recent News ([see older news](/archive/news))

 <div markdown="1" class="news">
+- **Aug:** I wrapped up a wonderful year-long sabbatical as a Visiting Scientist at MIT with Arvind Satyanarayan and the [MIT Visualization Group](http://vis.csail.mit.edu/).
 - **Aug:** For a 3rd year, I am joining the Selection Committee for the [Computing Research Association's (CRA) _Outstanding Undergraduate Researchers_ award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/).
 - **July:** I am helping pilot a new workshop at Bucknell - [_Aspiring PUI Faculty Workshop_](https://bit.ly/bucknell-pui).
 This October, we'll host late-stage PhD students and post docs at Bucknell in order to help expose them to and prepare them for faculty positions at primarily-undergaduate instituions (PUIs).
 [Consider applying here!](https://bit.ly/bucknell-pui)
 - **July:** 📣 A new year and a new design for [https://cs-pui.github.io/](https://cs-pui.github.io/).
 CS-PUI is a website that I created to help advertise CS faculty positions at primarily-undergraduate institutions (PUIs) - it's now live for the 2022-2023 hiring cycle!
 We crossed 10,000 hits last year, and I'm excited to see it continue to grow this year!